0x0f0f0f/gobba-golang/README.md

 # gobba
-gobba is a purely functional, statically typed programming language, heavily inspired from OCaml, Haskell, Go and Scheme languages.
-It is based on Professors Gianluigi Ferrari and Francesca Levi's minicaml interpreter example..
+gobba is a purely functional, statically typed programming language, heavily inspired from the OCaml, Haskell, Go and Scheme languages.
+It is based on Professors Gianluigi Ferrari and Francesca Levi's minicaml interpreter example.
 Development of the OCaml version has dropped, and from now on the reference implementation of gobba will be written in the Go programming language.